ortwinschneider/ossm-playground/Readme.md

 - **Ztunnel**: Handles L4 (TCP) traffic management, primarily security.
 It provides connection-level load balancing, mTLS encryption (using HBONE), and L4 authorization.
 It does not read HTTP headers.
 - **Waypoint Proxy**: Handles L7 (HTTP/gRPC) traffic management.
 This is where the advanced, application-aware features are enabled.

-Navigate to the directory: `050-traffic-management` and follow the instructions.
+Navigate to the directory: `060-traffic-management` and follow the instructions.

-## 6. Resilience
+## 7. Resilience

 Upcoming module

-## 7. Authentication and Authorization
+## 8. Authentication and Authorization

 Upcoming module

-## 8. Troubleshooting
+## 9. Troubleshooting

 Upcoming module

-## 9. Multicluster Ambient Mesh
+## 10. Multicluster Ambient Mesh

 Upcoming module